Skip to main content

 • MATH 11, 181A, 183, 186

-**If the research experience requirement is fully satisfied by PSYC 99 and/or PSYC 199, one of these must culminate in a research paper approved by the faculty adviser and submitted to the Psychology Student Affairs Office no later than 3:00 p.m.
-Thursday of the final exam week of the student’s graduating quarter.
+• **If the research experience requirement is fully satisfied by PSYC 99 or PSYC 199, their independent research experience must culminate in a research paper approved by the faculty adviser and submitted to the Psychology Student Affairs.

 • PSYC 100